VonHeikemen/lsp-zero.nvim/README.md

 If you have any question about a feature or configuration feel free to open a new [discussion](https://github.com/VonHeikemen/lsp-zero.nvim/discussions) in this repository.
 Or join the chat [#lsp-zero-nvim:matrix.org](https://matrix.to/#/#lsp-zero-nvim:matrix.org).

-## Announcement

-Hello there.
-This is the development branch for version 3 of lsp-zero.

 ## How to get started

 This version requires Neovim v0.8 or greater.
 If you need support for Neovim v0.7 use the [compat-07 branch](https://github.com/VonHeikemen/lsp-zero.nvim/tree/compat-07).